02stevenyang850527/Digital-Circuit-Design-Lab/README.md

 ## Lab3: Audio Recorder

-Design an audio recorder on FPGA with the function of recording, playing forwardly, playing backwardly, and several speed of acceleration version.
+Design an audio recorder on FPGA with the function of recording, playing forwardly, playing backwardly, and several speed of acceleration version. *I2C protocal* is used to initialize *WM8731* chip, and sram is used to store input signal data.

 [User Manual](https://github.com/02stevenyang850527/Digital-Circuit-Design-Lab/blob/master/lab3/report/User_Manual.pdf)
 [Tutorial](https://github.com/02stevenyang850527/Digital-Circuit-Design-Lab/blob/master/lab3/report/Tutorial.pdf)